-- Provide bones with all the minerals and supplements that support bone health- its important to provide the materials for bone remodelling to occur.
+- Provide bones with all the minerals and supplements that support bone health- it’s important to provide the materials for bone remodeling to occur.
 Minerals such as strontium and calcium along with vitamins D and K can act as building blocks for bone.
 By providing a strong foundation we are able to quickly adapt to exercises.

 - Support muscles- stretching and warming up muscles prevents strain over joints and will be the topic of discussion in our next post of this series.

 Guadalupe-Grau A, Fuentes T, Guerra B, Calbet JA.Exercise and bone mass in adults.Sports Med.
 2009;39(6):439-68. doi: 10.2165/00007256-200939060-00002.